akulbansal1/Notes_Obsidian/Akul's Notebook/Podcasts/Flirting With Models/S5E12, Kevin Cole.md

 -   Risk management
 	- "The vast majority of our risk management process is systematic"
 	- Three layers of risk:
-		1. Day-to-day variations: can be well modeled with statistical distributions
+		1. Day-to-day variations: can be well modelled with statistical distributions
 		2. Tail-risk: things that involve outsized moves; we can set CVaR limits, and those kinds of things, again that's systematic
-		3. Unknown risks: can't be modeled, for example: Brexit, the early day of Covid, Russia-Ukraine crisis.
+		3. Unknown risks: can't be modelled, for example: Brexit, the early day of Covid, Russia-Ukraine crisis.
 - Post-2008, we had risk-on, risk-off risk factors.
 Post-Covid, it changed the way different markets traded with each other, and there were this Covid-on, Covid-off factors.
 - "Talk to me a little bit more about how you're identifying these emerging risk factors at anytime and working with the team to try to capture them quantitatively?
 And how that flows through the risk management process"?
 	- "We're working with our trading desk, with our counter-parties, with the research team, thinking about what risks might be emerging.
 What might we be missing".